Hornbill201/ML-Final-Plot-and-Nav-a-Virtual-Maze/README.md

 * Algorithms: has the logic that enables the robot to decide how to move.
 * Cell: represents a square cell in the maze.
-* Training: representation of the maze from the robot’s view.
+* Training: represents the maze from the robot’s view.
 * Robot: control the robot to move around the maze.